The Haunted (album)

-The Haunted is the debut studio album by Swedish metal band The Haunted, released in 1998 on Earache Records.
+The Haunted is the debut studio album by Swedish heavy metal band The Haunted, released in 1998 on Earache Records.
 Tracks 1–4 and 12 were part of the band's greatest hits album, Warning Shots.
 Peter Dolving and Adrian Erlandsson both quit at different times after the album, but both returned on different releases, with Dolving on rEVOLVEr, and Erlandsson on Eye of the Storm.